-Electronic Business Cards make it easier to create, view, and share contact information in Microsoft Outlook 2013.
-An Electronic Business Card displays contact information similar to a paper business card.
-You can create an Electronic Business Card from new information or on contact information that you already have in Outlook.
+Electronic Business Cards make it easier to create, view, and share contact information in Microsoft Outlook.
+An Electronic Business Card is another view of a contact that displays information from the contact in a highly recognizable form.

-- In the New group, click New Contact.
+- In Contacts, on the Home tab, in the New group, click New Contact.

-- In the contact form, double-click the business card to open the Edit Business Card box.
+- In the contact form, click the business card to open the Edit Business Card box.

-- Under Card Design, click the Layout list arrow and then click a layout from the list.
-A Text Only layout is available for a card with has no picture, logo, or other image.
+- Under Card Design, click the Layout list arrow and click a layout from the list.
+A Text Only layout is available for a card with no picture, logo, or other image.

 Note When you start, the default Outlook card layout is visible in the preview box next to the Card Design section.
 You can also use this image and the layout choices for your card.

 - If you want a background color for the card, click Background, and then click a color.

 - If you want to add an image, such as a picture or company logo, use the image options to add, size, and position the image.

 Note To delete the default or other image on the card, select Text Only in the Layout list.
 To remove all added information and start over, click Reset Card.